__________________________________________________________________

 that was to be yours made careful search and inquiry, inquiring about

-it testified in advance to the sufferings destined for Christ and the
+when it testified in advance to the sufferings destined for Christ and

 not themselves, but you, in regard to the things that have now been